Easy DIY Shapes Sensory Squish Bag For Toddlers

-What if I told you that one of the most powerful learning tools for your toddler or preschooler could fit right into a zip-lock bag?
-Yes, it’s true!
-A Shapes Sensory Squish Bag is not only simple to make at home but also delivers hours of learning, entertainment, and calm.
+What if I told you one of the best learning tools for your toddler fits inside a zip-lock bag?
+Yep.
+A simple Shapes Sensory Squish Bag… and it’s magic.

 Why Sensory Play Matters for Toddlers and Preschoolers